Brush & Blackberry Mulching in Douglas County

 Beyond blackberries, scotch broom, young alders, and general brush accumulation create fire hazards and reduce usable land.
 In the Umpqua Valley's dry summers, overgrown properties become serious liability.

-We use a Bobcat compact track loader equipped with a disc mulcher attachment.
+We use a powerful Bobcat T595 (72 HP) compact track loader equipped with a high-flow disc mulcher attachment.
 This machine doesn't just cut brush—it pulverizes it into fine mulch in seconds.
 Here's how it works:

 - High-speed rotating disc with carbide teeth shreds vegetation on contact